Steve Hagerty: Evanston Township High School commencement

 Hagerty was chosen to be the 2018 Evanston Township High School commencement speaker.
 The student newspaper, the Evanstonian, criticized the decision with an editorial titled, Graduation Needs a Wildkit, not Mayor Hagerty.
 They claimed Hagerty was a poor choice because he did not grow up in Evanston, did not send his kids to school in Evanston, and his sense of the community was misguided.
 Despite the call for a different speaker, Hagerty renewed his commitment to speak at graduation, rewrote his speech, and shared with the 864 graduate and 7,000 attendees at the Sears Arena what he thinks it means to be in Evanstonian and, by extension, a Wildkit.

 Defund the Police protests

 After the deaths of Ahmoud Arbery, Breonna Taylor, and George Floyd, the group, Evanston Fights for Black Lives, demanded that Hagerty and the City Council defund the Evanston police department.
 Hagerty refused to commit to do so.
-Instead, he signed the Obama pledge to reimagine policing, examined Evanston's use of force policies, and hosted a nine week live series on television and social media about policing in Evanston.
+Instead, he signed the Obama pledge to reimagine policing, examined Evanston's use of force policies, and hosted a nine-week live series on television and social media about policing in Evanston.
 At the first virtual meeting, about 50 activists protested Hagerty in front of his home.
-Hagerty's wife and daughter greeted the protesters, acknowledged supporting their efforts, and offered them water.
-Subsequently, Hagerty's daughter joined the protesters and later issued her own statement to the community.